 ANR Project ANR-14-CE31-0019-01

 The research project Mapping Architectural criticism, 20th and 21st Centuries: a Cartography, funded by the Agence Nationale de la Recherche, aims at developing a field of research on architectural criticism and its history, from the very last decades of the 19th century to the present day.
 It is based on an international network of scholars, whose research involves history of architectural criticism on various levels and with different approaches (including architectural theory, history of preservation, historiography of architecture, history of architectural periodicals and of criticism).
-Nathalie Boulouch (Université Rennes 2 and Archives de la critique d’art), Anne Hultzsch (University College London, The Bartlett School of Architecture and OCCAS-Oslo Center for Critical Architectural Studies), Giovanni Leoni (Università di Bologna) Paolo Scrivano (Xi’an Jiaotong-Liverpool University), Laurent Stalder (ETH Zurich), Suzanne Stephens (Barnard College, Columbia University), Alice Thomine-Berrada (Musée d’Orsay) are the main members of this network, which is hosted at Rennes 2 University and directed by Hélène Jannière (Université Rennes 2).
+Nathalie Boulouch (Université Rennes 2 and Archives de la critique d’art), Anne Hultzsch (University College London, The Bartlett School of Architecture and OCCAS-Oslo Center for Critical Architectural Studies), Giovanni Leoni (Università di Bologna) Paolo Scrivano (Politecnico di Milano), Laurent Stalder (ETH Zurich), Suzanne Stephens (Barnard College, Columbia University), Alice Thomine-Berrada (Musée d’Orsay) are the main members of this network, which is hosted at Rennes 2 University and directed by Hélène Jannière (Université Rennes 2).

 Architectural criticism blurs boundaries with other forms or types of architectural discourse: namely, architectural theory and history.
 Furthermore, the term “architectural criticism”, which has no unique definition, must be clarified.
 Thus, instead of establishing an aprioristic and normative definition, this research project aims at comparing several concepts of architectural criticism, related to their original cultural and historical contexts.